Whether you’re working to get your finances back on track or dealing with unexpected expenses, a personal loan may be an option worth exploring.

-- Proof of Identity – an official government-issued ID (e.g. passport or driver's license)
+- Proof of Identity – an official government-issued ID (i.e. passport or driver's license)

 - Social Security Card

-- Proof of Residence – confirmation of your address (e.g. a driver's license with your current address, a utility bill, or a signed lease)
+- Proof of Residence – confirmation of your address (i.e. a driver's license with your current address, a utility bill, or a signed lease)

-- Proof of Income – evidence of income (e.g. a paystub)
+- Proof of Income – evidence of income (i.e. a paystub)

-If you apply for a secured loan, you will need to provide documents that prove that you own the item you're using as collateral.
+If you apply for a secured loan, you’ll need to provide documents that prove you own the item you're using as collateral.

-If you decide to apply with a co-signer, your co-signer will likely have to provide some or all of these documents as well.
+When applying with a cosigner, your cosigner will likely have to provide some or all of these documents as well.

-Once you have completed the application process and have received your loan, it's important to stay current with your payments.
-By paying in full each month, you may be able to improve your credit score over time.
+Once you apply for a loan, are approved and receive it, it's important to stay current with your payments.
+By consistently making the monthly payment on or before the due date, even for small personal loans, you may be able to improve your credit score over time.

 Remember that getting a personal loan doesn't have to feel overwhelming.
 With some basic research on what bank or lender has the best personal loans to meet your needs — and the right planning — obtaining a personal loan can be a smooth, surprise-free experience.